sinyor-ehsan/Rubika-bot/README.md

-# 📚 Rubika bot PHP Library
+# 📚 PHP Library for Rubika bot
 Botkaplus Library for rubika bots.